nablarch/nablarch-document/en/application_framework/application_framework/batch/nablarch_batch/getting_started/getting_started.rst

 Getting Started
 ==========================================
-By reading this chapter, you can get an image of the development of a batch based on the Nablarch batch application architecture.
+By reading this chapter, you can get the basic knowledge of the development of a batch based on the Nablarch batch application architecture.

 Prerequisites
   The explanation of this chapter is based on :ref:`example_application`.